-Financial assets or financial liabilities at amortised cost are initially recognised at fair value, plus or minus transaction costs that are directly attributable to the acquisition or issue of the financial asset or financial liability, and subsequently measured at amortised cost using the effective interest method.
+Financial assets or financial liabilities at amortised cost are initially recognised at fair value, plus or minus transaction costs that are directly attributable to the acquisition or issue of the financial asset or financial liability, except that trade receivables are initially recognised at their transaction price, and are subsequently measured at amortised cost using the effective interest method.
 Any resulting interest is recognised in interest receivable or interest payable, as appropriate.